-Advanced approval should be given in writing prior to work being performed that would result in overtime compensation.
+Advanced approval should be given verbally by a manager or supervisor prior to work being performed that would result in overtime compensation.
+Overtime will be approved in writing by a manager or supervisor at the end of the pay period.
 Employees that work overtime without permission may be subject to disciplinary action.